CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Experiment

 \subsubsection{Image sequence}

-Weighted graphs are constructed from the CMU House sequence images\footnote{http://vasc.ri.cmu.edu/idb/html/motion/} in this set of experiments.
+Graphs with weighted edges are constructed from the CMU House sequence images\footnote{http://vasc.ri.cmu.edu/idb/html/motion/} in this set of experiments.
 The SIFT extracts the key points (around 700) as nodes of the graph.
 The Euclidean distance between these nodes serves as the weight of the corresponding edge.
 Matching pairs consist of the first image and subsequent images with 5 image sequence gaps (such as image 1 vs. image 6 and so on).
-See Figure. \ref{Fig.House matching} to visualize the matching results.
-The running time and matching error are recorded in Figure. \ref{Fig.House experiments} and Table \ref{tab:house}.
-Again, the SCG outperforms the others in terms of speed and accuracy.
+See Figure \ref{Fig.House matching} to visualize the matching results.

+Compared to the previous matching task, Table \ref{tab:house} shows that CSGO's advantage over other algorithms has further increased, with at least a 15\% improvement in accuracy and a tenfold increase in efficiency.
+Figure \ref{Fig.House experiments} illustrates that CSGO consistently achieves the lowest error in most cases while maintaining a significant lead in efficiency.